powellsr/ns-tech-training-docs/livestream.md

 - Tips and Tricks

 ## Responsibilities
-The production or livestream volunteer is responsible for managing video feeds and production of the livestream and for controlling the remote-controlled cameras.
-They are responsible for ensuring the livestream is a smooth, professional, undistracting, and engaging viewing experience, and is a passable reflection of in-person attendence to the degree this is possible.
+The live video or livestream volunteer is responsible for managing video feeds and production of the livestream and for controlling the remote-controlled cameras.
+They are responsible for ensuring the livestream is a smooth, professional, non-distracting, and engaging viewing experience, and is a passable reflection of in-person attendance to the degree this is possible.

 ## Physical Controls
 The controls which the lighting volunteer is responsible for and through which they will fulfill their role are the following:

 - Video switcher
-- Video chanel patcher
+- Video chanel router
-- Remote camera controls (two remote controlled cameras)
+- Remote camera controls (two remote controlled cameras, currently)
 - Two cameras on tripods

 ![View of the production / livestream station](./view_of_production_station.jpg)